Fishing industry in Denmark: History

 The fishing industry in Denmark is a main source of income to households.
-While fishing is a practice noted from the Medieval times, particularly in the coastal area of Denmark for eel fishing with woven traps, the earliest innovation in fisheries wasn't recorded until 1849 when the Danish seine or anchor seine technique of fishing was introduced resulting in unprecedented quantities of fish catch from the Limfjord.
+While fishing is a practice noted from the Medieval times, particularly in the coastal area of Denmark for eel fishing with woven traps, the earliest innovation in fisheries was not recorded until 1849 when the Danish seine or anchor seine technique of fishing was introduced resulting in unprecedented quantities of fish catch from the Limfjord.

 During 1856, the Danish Royal Trade Monopoly that was practiced since 1709 was annulled.
 In 1872, the first fishing vessels started operating in East Iceland when ship made of steel made in England replaced the wooden vessels.
 This created many new opportunities for the Faroese, and played an important part in the development of the Faroese fishing industry.
 This method of fishing spread to Esbjerg on the south-west Jutland coast in 1880 when transportation using rail links facilitated export to Europe.
 Esbjerg became a popular site for all Danes for fishing plaice in early 1900 when motorized boats were also introduced for the operations.
 During 1939–40, the Tórshavn Shipyard in Faroes built the 'Vónin' (Hope) which was the first ship of Denmark.
 From 1920 to 1950, the fishing vessels known as the blue ships of Denmark were conspicuously plied for deep-sea fishing in the North Sea.
 Now, Danish seine is considered a major fishing technique in the world.
 In the 20th century, deep sea fishing came to dominate the scene.
 However. this has not discouraged the use of long line fishing technique with use of several hooks on short lines that are attached to a main line.

 In 1903, the fishery limit for the Faroe Islands was 3 nautical-miles under an agreement signed between Denmark and Great Britain.
 In 1959, it was extended to 12 nautical miles and Denmark officially implemented this policy from 1964.
 In 1978, the 200-nautical mile limit came into force, which is now in vogue, on the same lines as adopted by North Atlantic nations.